eclipxe13/XmlSchemaValidator/docs/UPGRADE-v2-v3.md

 The namespace changes from `\XmlSchemaValidator` to `\Eclipxe\XmlSchemaValidator`.

-This is because the project was not following the `vendor\product` convension.
+This is because the project was not following the `vendor\product` convention.

 ### Exceptions